bigwoke/tsbot/README.md

 ### 1) .ENV

 Create a file in the root directory that you cloned the repo to earlier, and name it simply `.env`.
 Below are all the possible configuration options you can put in this file.
 Only the `TS_PASS` option is technically required for the bot to function, but you will need to add yourself to `ROOT_USERS` to fully control the bot.
-Connection options are highly recommended for the sake of completeness, everything else has a default value of some kind if necessary, and are therefore not required to be in this file if you want to leave them out.
+Connection options are highly recommended for the sake of completeness.
+Almost everything else has a default value of some kind if necessary, and are therefore not required to be in this file if you want to leave them out.
 Defaults can be found in `config.js`.
+Note, some modules do have required variables that must be present for them to function.

 ```INI
 ##################################